cheat/snap/README.md

   cheat
 </h1>

-<p align="center"><b>This is the snap for cheat (based on https://github.com/chrisallenlane/cheat)</b>, <i>“cheat is a tool for use in your bash terminal”</i>.
+<p align="center"><b>This is the snap for cheat (based on https://github.com/chrisallenlane/cheat)</b>, <i>“cheat allows you to create and view interactive cheatsheets on the command-line”</i>.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge